OneGneissGuy/aquarius/README.md

 ## AQUARIUS

-set of python helper functions that read in Aqurius csv data files into a python pandas dataframe
+set of python helper functions that read in Aquarius csv data files into a python pandas dataframe